An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Introduction

+We say that an algorithm is \emph{efficient} if its running time is polynomial in the input encoding size.
+In the context of $\pqfgc$, the runtime of an efficient algorithm has a polynomial dependence on the encoding size of the edge costs.
+Note that in any nontrivial instance, $n$, $p$, and $q$ are bounded by $|E|$.

 We start with the integer programming formulation of $\pqfgc$ that admits an efficient separation oracle for the associated linear relaxation.
-The following cut-characterization of feasible solutions follows immediately from the problem statement.
+The following characterization of feasible solutions follows immediately from the problem statement.